conda/conda-build/docs/source/resources/define-metadata.rst

        strong:
          - libgcc

-Strong run_exports are used for things like runtimes, where the same runtime needs to be present in the host and the run environment, and exactly which runtime that should be is determined by what's present in the build section.
+Strong ``run_exports`` are used for things like runtimes, where the same runtime needs to be present in the host and the run environment, and exactly which runtime that should be is determined by what's present in the build section.
-This mechanism is how we line up appropriate software on windows, where we must match MSVC versions used across all of the shared libraries in an environment.
+This mechanism is how we line up appropriate software on Windows, where we must match MSVC versions used across all of the shared libraries in an environment.

 .. code-block:: yaml